 Clayter, Henry(born: 1875 - died: 1952)

 Clayter was about 30 years old and an Army veteran who, according to the U.S. Army Register of Enlistments, had served in the 24th Infantry, 1901-1904.
-He had just returned from the military when he took up with 13 year old Gardner.
+He had just returned from the military when he took up with 13-year old Gardner.
 Interracial dating relationships in Kentucky had led to the lynching of African American men.
 Marriage between Blacks and whites was illegal in Kentucky for all involved, including the licensing clerk and the minister or judge.

 Clayter and Gardner attempted to get a marriage license in Illinois in 1906 but were denied because Gardner was underage.
 They were living together in Chicago at 563 State Street when both were arrested and taken to Louisville, KY.
 The authorities feared that Clayter would be lynched if returned to Irvington, KY, where he was to stand trial.
-The news of the couple's return to Kentucky had led to threats of violence between whites and Blacks in Irvington, and there was fear of a race riot in Irvington.
+The news of the couple's return to Kentucky had led to threats of violence between whites and Blacks and fear of a race riot in Irvington.

-For more see chapter 2, "Race Relations" in A History of Blacks in Kentucky, by M. B. Lucas and G. C. Wright; "Negro lover," The Breckinridge News, 08/01/1906, p.
+For more see chapter 2, "Race Relations" in A History of Blacks in Kentucky, by M. B. Lucas and G. C. Wright; "Negro lover," The Breckinridge News, 8/01/1906, p.
 8; and A. Avins, "Anti-miscegenation laws and the Fourteenth Amendment: the original intent," Virginia Law Review, vol. 52, issue 7 (Nov.
 1966), pp. 1224-1255.